What is ProctorU?

-If you have been approved for academic accommodations by Accessibility Services, please request that their office send your accommodation letter to the Open Learning Exams Department by emailing Accessibility Services at email@example.com.
+If you have been approved for academic accommodations by Accessibility Services, send your accommodation letter to the Open Learning Exams Department by emailing firstname.lastname@example.org

-Once your accommodation letter has been sent to the Open Learning Exams Department, students must contact firstname.lastname@example.org, at least 14 days prior to the exam, to ask for their accommodations to be added to their online exam(s).
+Once your accommodation letter has been sent to the Open Learning Exams Department, students must contact email@example.com, at least 14 days prior to the exam, to ask for your accommodations to be added to your online exam(s).

 After the Open Learning Exams Department receives your accommodation letter and hears from you, they will let ProctorU know about your approved academic accommodations.